nitrogeo/Raytrace/README.md

 ## 🛠️ Installation
 1. Download the Raytrace .xaml file.
 2. Save it into your Flow launcher theme directory at `C:\Users\YOUR USERNAME\AppData\Roaming\FlowLauncher\Themes`
-3. Apply the theme in the Flow Launcher settings
+3. Apply the theme in the Flow Launcher settings.

 ## 🪪 Credits